-UPDATE 02/20/2017: Mt.
-Hamilton Road (SR 130) is closed from 6.6 miles East to 9.8 miles East of the Junction of I-680 due to a washout.
-Please take Quimby Road to get to Lick Observatory from San Jose.
+UPDATE 02/20/2017: Mount Hamilton Road (SR 130) is closed from 4.9 miles east of the Alum Rock Ave / Mt.
+Hamilton Road junction to Quimby Road due to a washout.
+Please take Quimby Road, approximately 5 miles south of Alum Rock Ave, to get to the observatory from San Jose.

-During winter, please take extra precaution driving up to Lick Observatory.
-Snow, black ice, mud slides, and debris can cause hazardous road conditions.
-Please check the CalTrans website for possible road closures here (State Route 130, Mt.
-Hamilton Road) before you make a trip.
+Please take extra precaution driving up to Lick Observatory.
+Snow, mud slides, or debris can cause hazardous road conditions.
+Please check for more possible road closures here before you make a trip.

 The Gift Shop & Visitor Center are open year-round.
 Admission is free.